midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 );
 ```

-The result is a Javascript object exposing functions that execute WASM functions that are sandboxed.
-This is a much more controlled approach to third-party script execution, which is essentially what private oracles are, and one of the problems WASM is intended to solve.
+A Javascript object is created to expose sandboxed WASM functions, providing a controlled approach to executing third-party scripts (private oracles), which is one of the issues WASM was designed to address.

-**Privacy**
+When one contract can depend on another contract, a malicious application can influence the behavior of another application.
+The following threat scenarios describe this situation.

+**Threat Scenario 1.0**:

+  1. Application `B` installs contract `0x02` which defines a function `bar` which uses a private oracle `bar.private`.
+  2. Application `A` installs contract `0x01` which defines a function `foo` that calls `bar`.
+  3. Application `B` modifies `bar.private.state` such that executing a query on `bar.private` produces a value `v` designed to corrupt the behavior of `foo`.
+  4. Application `A` executes `foo`, incorporating `v` into a computation.

+**Threat Scenario 1.1**:

+   1. Application `B` installs contract `0x02` which defines a function `bar` which uses a private oracle `bar.private`.
+   2. Application `A` installs contract `0x01` which defines a function `foo` that calls `bar`.
+   3. Application `B` modifies `bar.private.executable` to perform a different query `q` than the one expected by `foo`.
+   4. Application `A` executes `foo`, incorporating `q` into a computation.

+In both scenarios, the core issue is that no proof is returned from `bar`, so the result cannot be checked.
+To close this attack vector, access policies could be designed to limit the abilities of the application that installed a contract, as well as other applications that use the contract.
+Hence, even if an application installs a contract in the kernel, it may not be able to arbitrarily modify the private state of the contract it installed.

+### Privacy

 Appropriate encryption of all private data can be ensured in a central store.
-In contrast, IAM necessitates developers to handle their private data storage and encryption."
+In contrast, IAM necessitates developers to handle their private data storage and encryption.

-**Reliability**
+### Reliability

 Inter-contract calls are confined to the contract kernel, a single application.
 To successfully execute a well-defined contract call, only the contract kernel must be available.
 Contrast this to the inter-application messaging scheme, where each additional inter-contract call introduces a dependency on a separate application.
 This also means that no application can execute a contract call without the contract kernel, making it critical to be highly fault-tolerant.
 It will become the target for attacks against the user.

-**Usability**
+### Usability

 Executing a contract call only requires a single call to the contract kernel, without the need for additional application logic beyond contract installation.
 This is in contrast to the inter-application messaging scheme, which requires additional application logic to respond to inter-application call requests.

 **Andy:** In the contract kernel scheme, the application end-user must install the contract kernel before they can begin using any application.
 This is an additional obstacle compared to the inter-application messaging scheme.

-**Testability**
+### Testability

 Assume the existence of an independent contract runtime, which receives the necessary executables and arguments and produces an execution result.
 Hence, if all executables and state are available, contract logic can be tested in isolation via the runtime.

 Additional machinery is required to test application logic.
 Developers would need a test kernel to simulate the behavior of the production kernel.
 Unlike the inter-application messaging approach, developers wouldn't need to simulate the behavior of an entire application, just the behavior of the application from the perspective of the kernel.
-For example, the user would perform some number of contract installations and removals at various points in a test case and verify that inter-contract calls are still successful.
+For example, the user would perform some number of contract installations and removals on the test kernel at various points in a test case and verify that inter-contract calls are still successful.

-**Performance**
+### Performance

 The contract kernel scheme eliminates costly inter-application messaging infrastructure and protocols.
 However, parallelizing independent contract calls will require effort, as a simplistic implementation would sequentially process all call requests from all applications.

-**Auditability**
+### Auditability

 All events happening during a call can be logged in a single event log and accessed according to the kernel's security policies.

-**Debuggability**
+### Debuggability

 Given a standalone contract runtime that receives proper executables and arguments and generates an execution result, it is possible to incorporate a debugger that integrates with the runtime.

-**Upgradeability**
+### Upgradeability

 Theoretically, end-points for updating the local program executables can be exposed by the kernel to enable dynamic updates.